MiniXC/typst-projects/thesis/chapters/06_attr_tts.typ

 === Limitations

 These methods enhance diversity but face limits: latent approaches may collapse modes, conditioning relies on accurate sampling, and augmentation ignores core synthesis flaws.
 Gains plateau, indicating a ceiling.
 While they improve WERR, full parity requires more data—scaling offers another avenue, explored next.

+// mirror structure from chapter 2 a bit better here
+// expand, reference back to earlier chapters
+// results and discussion shouldn't be one section

+// no chapters under 10 pages